Regret, stability & fairness in matching markets with bandit learners: PROOFS FOR PRICING SETTING (SECTION )

 where $\Delta_{\min}= \min_{a, a', a'' \in \cA } | \mu(a,a') - \mu(a, a'') |$ and the last inequality follows from Lemma \ref{lem:ucb_subgauss} (for further explanation, see the proof of Lemma \ref{lem:no_cost_transfer_T_bound}).

 Turning to the first term of \eqref{eq:market_price_eq3},

-where the last equality follows from the fact that $g(\cdot ; \mu) = g(\cdot ; \nu_t)$, and the last line follows from Lemma \ref{lem:ucb_subgauss} (for further explanation, see the proof of Lemma \ref{lem:no_cost_transfer_T_bound}).
+where the last equality follows from the fact that $g(\cdot \, ; \mu) = g(\cdot \, ; \nu_t)$, and the last line follows from Lemma \ref{lem:ucb_subgauss} (for further explanation, see the proof of Lemma \ref{lem:no_cost_transfer_T_bound}).

-Combining \eqref{eq:market_price_eq1}-\eqref{eq:market_price_eq5} yields the regret upper bound as stated in the result. \\
+Combining \eqref{eq:market_price_eq1}-\eqref{eq:market_price_eq5} yields the regret upper bound as stated in the result.

 \textbf{Fairness is guaranteed}.
-That $\ccM$ as described in the result also results in fairness (i.e., incentive compatibility guarantees fairness) follows directly from the analysis under ``Logarithmic optimal regret'' above.
+That $\ccM$ as described in the result also results in fairness (i.e., stability guarantees fairness) follows directly from the analysis under ``Logarithmic optimal regret'' above.
 Specifically, since $\bR(a ; \ccM) = O(\log(T))$ for all $a \in \cA$, fairness is achieved for all agents by Definition \ref{def:fairness}. \end{proof}